 Centipedes and Millipedes

 Centipedes and millipedes are commonly seen in yards and occasionally enter homes.
 Neither centipedes nor millipedes damage furnishings, homes, or food.
 Their only importance is that of annoying or frightening individuals.

 Centipedes (Figure 3) are many-legged animals (ranging from 10 to 100 depending on species) and belong to a group of animals called chilopods.
 They are usually brownish, flattened animals with many body segments, with most body segments having one pair of legs.
-Centipedes are fast runners and may vary in length from 1 to 6 inches.
+Centipedes are fast runners and may vary in length from 1 to 6 inches (2.5 to 15 cm).
 They have one pair of antennae, or "feelers," that are easily seen.
 Centipedes have poorly developed eyes and are most active at night.
 They are active predators feeding mainly on insects and spiders.
 All centipedes have venom glands to immobilize their prey, but the toxicity of the venom is not enough to be lethal to humans.
 The jaws of the smaller local species cannot penetrate human skin; however, the larger species may inflict painful bites.